AzizZeynalli/food-advisor-app/README.md

 - EmailJS
 - Vercel

-## Note for Better UnderStanding
+### Note for Better UnderStanding
 This project is a Fooderra website developed using Next.js for the frontend and MangoDB, Express.js, Node.js, Firestore for the backend.
 The frontend is built with React, TypeScript, and Chakra UI to provide a dynamic and responsive user interface.

-## Frontend Technologies
+### Frontend Technologies
-- React: The project leverages React for building the user interface, allowing for efficient component-based development.
+- **React:** The project leverages React for building the user interface, allowing for efficient component-based development.
-- TypeScript: TypeScript is used to bring static typing to the project, enhancing code quality and providing better developer tooling.
+- **TypeScript:** TypeScript is used to bring static typing to the project, enhancing code quality and providing better developer tooling.
-- Chakra UI: Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.
+- **Chakra UI:** Chakra UI is a simple, modular and accessible component library that gives you the building blocks you need to build your React applications.

-## Backend Technologies
+### Backend Technologies
-- Node.js: The backend is powered by Node.js, providing a scalable and non-blocking server environment for handling requests and managing the application's logic.
+- **Node.js:** The backend is powered by Node.js, providing a scalable and non-blocking server environment for handling requests and managing the application's logic.
-- MangoDB: MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
+- **MangoDB:** MongoDB is a document database with the scalability and flexibility that you want with the querying and indexing that you need.
-- Firestore: Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.
+- **Firestore:** Firestore is a NoSQL document database built for automatic scaling, high performance, and ease of application development.

-## Build and deploy
+### Build and deploy
-- Vercel: Vercel is the Frontend Cloud.
+- **Vercel:** Vercel is the Frontend Cloud.
 Build, scale, and secure a faster, personalized web. · The Web's best · Git-connected Deploys · Collaborative pre-production.

-## Project Features
+### Project Features
-- Team information: Users can access detailed information about the Fooderra team, recipes, blogs.
+- **Team information:** Users can access detailed information about the Fooderra team, recipes, blogs.
-- Blogs: When user login our website, user can add any blogs what he wants, also can like other people`s blog.
+- **Blogs:** When user login our website, user can add any blogs what he wants, also can like other people`s blog.
-- Recipes: Users can explore and like recipes.
+- **Recipes:** Users can explore and like recipes.
-- Contact us: If user has any problem or suggestion for our website, at that time can write us at contact us page, and then we reply it.
+- **Contact us:** If user has any problem or suggestion for our website, at that time can write us at contact us page, and then we reply it.
-- User Authentication: Users can register, log in, and log out, also user can see recipes what he likes and blogs what he write on profile page.
+- **User Authentication:** Users can register, log in, and log out, also user can see recipes what he likes and blogs what he write on profile page.

-## How to Run the project
+### How to Run the project

 To run the project locally, follow these steps:
 1. Clone the repository.
 2. Navigate to the project directory.
-3. Install dependencies using "npm install" in both the client and server directories.
+3. Install dependencies using `npm install` in both the `client` and `server` directories.
-4. Start the frontend and backend servers using "npm run dev" in their respective directories.
+4. Start the frontend and backend servers using `npm run dev` in their respective directories.

 And also can enter this link:
 https://food-advisor-app.vercel.app/

-# Authors
+## Authors
 - [Tarana Aliyeva](https://www.linkedin.com/in/tarana-aliyeva/)
 - [Sama Zeynalli](https://www.linkedin.com/in/sama-zeynalli/)
 - [Aziz Zeynalli](https://github.com/AzizZeynalli)